Chhaygaon: Chhaygaon College

-The Chhaygaon College established in the year 1974 is the most important educational institution in the greater Chaygaon.
+The Chhaygaon College established in the year 1974 is the most important educational institution in the greater Chhaygaon.
 The college is located at an easily accessible site beside the National Highway number 37 at a distance of about 40 km west of Gauhati University and about 25 km from the Gauhati International Airport.
 It is a co-educational Institution providing instructions up to Three-Year Degree level in Arts and Commerce faculties and affiliated to Gauhati University.